JakeBw/Alien/readme.md

         self.alien_speed_factor = 1 # Alien movement speed (Left to right)
         self.fleet_direction = 1 # 1 is right, -1 is left
 ```

-## Todo
-I might add sounds, power ups like shields in front of your spaceship and have the aliens shoot back etc.
-Maybe :)